nathanaday/iot-event-bus/README.md

 I still use this project as a reference or base files for building lightweight event busses.
 This project uses a Go application (`databus/`) to interface with a MongDB instance (docker hosted) and announce all entity changes on MQTT (eclipse-mosquitto).

-**To break it down further:
+**To break it down further:**

-**- Use MongoDB to store entity models, rules, and records.
-This can be anything with a schema and state (smart lights, sprinklers, sensors...)
+- Use MongoDB to store entity models, rules, and records.
+  - This can be anything with a schema and state (smart lights, sprinklers, sensors...)
-- Use the Go-hosted REST API to view or modify entities (e.g. add a light, view light details, toggle lighting state)
+- Use the Go-hosted REST API to view or modify entities
+  - (e.g. add a light, view light details, toggle lighting state)
 - All entity state changes are emitted by (1) group membership or (2) individual entity using MQTT.
+  - e.g. subscribe to `events/{entity_id}`  to catch a message like `{... "entity_id": 0x00, "new_state": 0}`
-- Now you have a working event bus you can use to control decently complex networks of sensors, controllers, and devices!
+- Now you have a working event bus you can use to control decently complex population (hundreds, thousands) of sensors, controllers, and devices!

 ## What you can do next...

-**For inspiration, you can use easily adapt this design pattern to:
+**For inspiration, you can use easily adapt this design pattern to:**

-**- Build a web-based dashboard to toggle smart lights in real time
+- Build a web-based dashboard to toggle smart lights in real time
 - Manage a fleet of micro-controllers from a central controller
 - Connect local smart controller events to a cloud of your choice